Yinghao-Li/CHMM-ALT/README.md

 ```
 ./build.sh
 ```
-You will see `train.json`, `valid.json`, `test.json` and `meta.json` files in your target folder if the program runs successfully.
+You will see `train.json`, `valid.json`, `test.json`, and `meta.json` files in your target folder if the program runs successfully.

 You can also customize the script with your favorite arguments.

 ### Backward compatibility
-**Notice:** the datasets contructed in the way above are not completely the same as the datasets used in the paper.
+**Notice:** the datasets constructed in the way above are not completely the same as the datasets used in the paper.

-However, our code has fully support to the previous version of datasets.
+However, our code has full support for the previous version of datasets.
 To reproduce the results in the paper, please refer to the dataset construction methods in the `prev` branch and link the file location arguments to their directories.

 **Note:** Our data format is <span style="color:red">not compatible</span> with [Wrench](https://github.com/JieyuZ2/wrench/issues/9).